SCH-INIT/otp-relay/HELP-DOCS-DEPLOYMENT.md

   - ".github/workflows/deploy-help-docs.yml"
 ```

-The workflow should build the generated Help output and sync it into the live app directory:
+The workflow builds the generated Help output and syncs it into the live app directory:

 ```bash
 python3 scripts/build_help_docs.py
 rsync -rltvz --delete --no-group --no-owner frontend/help/ /opt/otp-relay/frontend/help/
 ```

-The workflow is expected to run as the self-hosted runner user on the company server.
+The workflow runs as the self-hosted runner user on the company server.
 The install script prepares `/opt/otp-relay/frontend/help/` ownership so the runner can write this output without using `sudo` inside the workflow.

+For the sudo model that governs server-config changes (systemd, nginx), see [UPDATE-PIPELINE.md — Sudo model](./UPDATE-PIPELINE.md#9-sudo-model-for-server-config-deploy).

 ---